 Need help?
 Check out our guide to decluttering and downsizing before a move.

 Give Yourself Plenty of Time for Delays

 Fewer hours of daylight and poor driving conditions often result in moving delays during winter.
 And if you don’t plan for potential delays, they can throw off your entire move schedule, resulting in unnecessary stress and overwhelm.

 When determining the amount of time you need to complete your move, be realistic.
-Portions of the moving process that might take just a few hours in summer could take a full day in winter.
+Portions of the moving process that might take just a few hours in summer could take a full day in winter, depending on outdoor conditions.
 So be flexible.

 Take the Appropriate Safety Precautions

 Snow and ice present significant safety hazards during the loading, transport, and unloading process of any winter move.
 As such, it’s imperative that you ensure both job sites are properly prepared to provide a safe working environment for you and your professional movers and packers.

 What should you do to help prevent bodily injury or damage to your belongings during your winter relocation?
 Start with the following tips: